damazz/HQCA/README.md

 This python module is a compilation of relatively simple programs developed along the course of my doctoral studies with Prof. David A. Mazziotti at the
 University of Chicago to run quantum chemistry calculations on a quantum computer.
 The focus is on approaches which incorporate reduced density matrix (RDM) theories, either simply in variationally modifying the 2-RDM, or in specific RDM methods, such as the quantum anti-Hermitian contracted Schroedinger Equation method (qACSE).

 Additionally, while there is the potential for moderate simulations, say of 6-, 8- or 10- qubit simulations, the code is not suitable for large calculations (with the exception of generating lists of required tomographies) and is instead optimized around practical calculations of smaller systems at a high accuracy, and for method development.
-The module utilizes qiskit for interacting and constructing quantum circuits, and interacting with the IBM backends, which can be accessed at https://quantum-computing.ibm.com/.
+The module utilizes qiskit for interacting and constructing quantum circuits, and interacting with the IBM backends, which can be accessed at the [IBM Quantum Experience page](https://quantum-computing.ibm.com/).
+Information on Qiskit can be found on [their web site](https://qiskit.org/).

 ## Features